Benoît Magimel plays a government official traversing a world of danger and conspiracy against the lush backdrop of Tahiti

 The blushing skies are the backdrop to all sorts of (suggested) nefarious things – suspected secret submarine orgies, surveillance jet ski rides, a stolen diplomatic passport – as danger and conspiracy find themselves coated in beautiful nature like a satin veil where every wrinkle would show, if the wind wasn’t blowing.
 And the wind is coming from a wind machine.
 On a set.
 In a film.
 If everything is possible in fiction, is anything possible in fiction?

 Pacification was screened as part of the BFI London Film Festival 2022.
-A UK release date is yet to be announced.Where to watch
+It is released in UK cinemas on 21 April.Where to watch